MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 When you post the document, the item tracking entries transfer to the item ledger entries.

-### To handle serial and lot numbers when getting receipt lines from a purchase invoice
+### <a name="to-handle-serial-and-lot-numbers-when-getting-receipt-lines-from-a-purchase-invoice"></a>To handle serial and lot numbers when getting receipt lines from a purchase invoice

 When you get posted receipt or shipment lines from related invoices or credit memos, item tracking lines on the warehouse documents transfer automatically.
 However, they're processed in a special way.